Use These 9 Pro Tips When Preparing for Your Next Job Interview

 If it’s a video interview, don’t slouch on your attire.
-Pick an interview outfit that looks good on camera and use bright lighting.
+Pick an interview outfit that looks good on camera, use bright lighting and a professional background.

 It’s also important to test your computer camera and microphone before a video interview.
 Fumbling with Zoom during your appointment isn’t a great look.